 The Economist interviewed me a few months ago about Somali music.
 I've recently received a mail from the interviewer to the effect that the article would possibly be published soon, albeit "cut down considerably to 500 words".
-The full interview would cover almost all the inquiries I regularly receive from other interested parties as well - 13 in the last couple of months alone.
+The full interview would cover almost all the inquiries I regularly receive from other interested parties as well - about a dozen in the last couple of months alone.
 I can no longer hold off replying to (repeated) requests on the premise and promise that an extensive interview is in the pipeline.
-All the more that the article/heavily edited interview, if ever published, may ironically raise more questions than it would answer.
+All the more since the article/heavily edited interview, if ever published, may ironically raise more questions than it would answer.
 This is why I'm posting it here verbatim.

 1) How would you characterize Somalia's music of the 1970s/1980s?
 To what extent did it reflect life in Somalia at that time?
 For example, were businesses thriving and the general mood optimistic?
 Or did some of the more *funky* tunes serve as a sort of escapism?

 It's arguably the most innovative period in the history of Somali music.
-This was a very ambivalent era, relatively booming economically and extremely repressive politically...The creative minds captured the zeitgeist by generating as much exhilarating entertainment as emotive and engaged music (inciting the people to support or protest against the regime).
+This was a very ambivalent era, relatively 'booming' economically and extremely repressive politically...The creative minds captured the zeitgeist by generating as much exhilarating entertainment as emotive and engaged music, inciting the people to support or protest against the regime.
 They were consistently innovative without abandoning their roots.

 2) Who were the most prominent artists of that time?

 Countless highly valued singer-songwriters formed the backbone and it's impossible for me to choose 10, 50 or even 100...
-Concerning bands and in no particular order: Horseed, Lix iyo Labaatanka Juun, Waaberi Muqdisho, Waaberi Hargeysa, Shareero, Iftin, Durdur, Libaaxyada Maaweeliska Banaadir, Halgan, Danan, Heegan, Xusuus, Onkod, Horyaal...
+Concerning bands and in no particular order: Horseed, Lix iyo Labaatanka Juun, Waaberi Muqdisho, Waaberi Hargeysa, Shareero, Iftin, Durdur, Libaaxyada Maaweeliska Banaadir, Dayax, Halgan, Danan, Heegan, Xusuus, Onkod, Horyaal...

 3) Do you have a sense for their musical background?
 For example, were musicians largely self-taught?
 Did they study more formally?
 Or in some countries, musicians got their training as part of military bands?
 Was there a common way for artists to learn their craft in Somalia?